orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 5   548 Freddie Me… Tanzania Africa            755746 Music     Musician
     ## 6  8739 Manny Pacq… Philipp… Asia              659308 Individu… Boxer

-Visualized here is a distribution of the average number of page views, which is defined as the the average number of page views across all of the different language Wikipedia articles of the same figure, of historical figures by continent.
+Visualized here is a distribution of the average number of page views, which is defined as the average number of page views across all of the different language Wikipedia articles of the same figure, of historical figures, by continent.
 Each point in this visual represents a historical figure's average number of Wikipedia page views.
 It is clear that North America has many individuals whose articles have a high average number of page views.
-Furthermore, the top figures who lead their continent in average page views tend to be entertainers of sorts.
+The median average page views for North American historical figures is 136059, which was over twice as large as the next highest median, that of South America.
+Furthermore, the top figures who lead their continent in average page views tend to be entertainers of sorts (athletes, actors, musicians).

     ## # A tibble: 6 x 3
     ##   continent         n    prop